Australian hobby: Taxonomy

-Of the hobbies in existence including the African hobby (Falco cuvierii) and the Oriental hobby (Falco severus), the Australian hobby is closely related to the northern hobby (Falco subbuteo) which inhabits Eurasia and migrates to Africa during winter.
+Of the hobbies in existence including the African hobby (Falco cuvierii) and the Oriental hobby (Falco severus), the Australian hobby is closely related to the Eurasian hobby (Falco subbuteo) which inhabits Eurasia and migrates to Africa during winter.

 Description

 Smaller than other falcons, the Australian hobby is relatively slender and long winged.
 Its plumage varies in colour depending on sex, age and environment with a darker form in humid areas and a lighter form in drier environments.
 Generally the hobby displays a black cap and mask with a whitish forehead and half-collar.
 Underparts can be blue-grey or rufous and streaked darker.
 The cere in adults is a pale yellowish grey, the eye ring is pale blue, the eyes are brown and the feet are dull yellow.
-Females are larger in size between 34 – 35.5 cm and males are generally between 30 – 32 cm in length with a wing span between 66 – 87 cm.
+Females are larger in size between 34 and 35.5 cm and males are generally between 30 and 32 cm in length with a wing span between 66 and 87 cm.
 The Australian hobby is easily confused with the peregrine falcon (Falco peregrinus) however the hobby is more slender, with longer and thinner wings, and is a less powerful flyer.